tarun2599/spyne-sde-2/database_schema.md

 1. **Requests**:
     * **Columns**:
         * `id` (Primary Key): Unique identifier for the request.
-        * `status`: Current status of the request (e.g., "pending", "processing", "completed", "failed").
+        * `status`: Current status of the request ("pending", "processing", "completed", "failed").
         * `created_at`: Timestamp of when the request was created.
         * `updated_at`: Timestamp of the last update to the request.
 2. **Images**: